Opinion: ‘Green’ — the status symbol the affluent can afford that costs the poor

 Fortunately for the recycling industry, but bad for consumers who pay higher prices for plastic products, the Philipsburg Mail concludes: “A lot of Fortune 500 Companies still want to purchase recyclables to meet sustainability goals.”

-Despite claims of “green prosperity” that implies such policies can “fight poverty and raise living standards,” the opposite is true.
+Despite claims of “green prosperity” that imply such policies can “fight poverty and raise living standards,” the opposite is true.
 Everyone pays more—even those who can least afford it—so the elites, seeking green status symbols, can feel good and appear to be community leaders.

-The author of Energy Freedom, Marita Noon serves as the executive director for Energy Makes America Great Inc., and the companion educational organization, the Citizens’ Alliance for Responsible Energy (CARE).
+The author of Energy Freedom, Marita Noon, serves as the executive director for Energy Makes America Great Inc., and the companion educational organization, the Citizens’ Alliance for Responsible Energy (CARE).
 She hosts a weekly radio program: America’s Voice for Energy—which expands on the content of her weekly column.
 Follow her @EnergyRabbit.